galaxyproject/galaxy-helm/README.md

 ## Available Helm Charts

-Previously functionality was split in two charts, they have now been unified into the `galaxy` chart, which merges all functionality available on `galaxy-simple` and `galaxy-postgres-chart`, which are deprecated now.
-Newer features, such as privileged file system support, are only supported on the `galaxy` chart.
-The new `galaxy` chart can be used for development, testing and production environments and is highly configurable.

-To make use of the docker-stable compose Galaxy images, a new chart named `galaxy-stable` was created.
-This one in turn will probably superseed the `galaxy` chart.
+The main Galaxy chart is `galaxy-stable`, where the `galaxy` chart will be soon deprecated.
+The `galaxy-stable` chart follows the production installation of Galaxy and relies as much as possible on the Galaxy docker-stable community images.
+You should be using version 2.0 and above of the `galaxy-stable` chart.

 While the `galaxy` chart tends to use a much simpler and lightweight container setup, the `galaxy-stable` chart uses a more robust setup for the web part which allows the Galaxy web part to scale better.
 It also provides ftp upload support not available on the `galaxy` chart.
 The `galaxy-stable` chart also aims to use main Galaxy community images.